 Lacks that authentic look of a bamboo sushi kit.

 Handmade wooden construction for a designer look.
 Great for kids because of how easy it is to use.
 Clear step-by-step instructions and e-book with recipes are included.
 Lifetime warranty.
-Capable of making sushi rolls with the rice inside or outside of the roll.

 Does not come with other accessories, like a rice spreader or knife.